NickTalledo/NickTalledo/README.md

 ## 🔭 Current Focus

-I am currently a software engineer intern at The Difference App.
+I've recently completed an internship as a software engineering intern at The Difference App and am finishing up my senior year.

 ## 🌱 Learning